 Eventually they got me into the ER for treatment after describing what was happening.
 I remember waking up just before I started to have seizures, to a lady smashing her hand on my chest screaming for my name.
 I wasn’t able to speak, and I simply looked at her before my body started convulsing.
 She rolled me to the side to stop me from hurting myself while I was having a seizure and gave me an injection.
 When it had stopped, she rolled me to my back and started screaming for my name again before another seizure started.

 I woke up a few hours later dazed and confused.
-I immediately got up from my bed with the idea that I would go for a cigarette and find my friends.
-I was met by some doctors who told me I definitely couldn't do this.
-I was upset but not conscious enough to fight them.
+Clearly I wasn’t thinking straight because I immediately got up from my bed with the idea that I would go for a cigarette and find my friends.
+I was met by some doctors who told me I definitely couldn’t do this.
+This upset me, but I was not conscious enough to fight them.
 I was told that I had to stay for monitoring.
 This was normal, I was usually kept for a while after a reaction until I gained back my consciousness and was out of the danger zone.
-I didn't realise how long I had already been in there though.
+I didn’t realise how long I had already been in there though.

-After 6 hours of being told to wait 5-10 minutes, I'd had enough.
+After 6 hours of being told to wait 5-10 minutes, I’d had enough.
 I had been in the hospital for 24 hours.
-My hand was the size of a small football because an injection had been administered wrong, I had lost my shoes in the ER and when I had asked for slippers to use the bathroom, I was presented with slippers coated in fresh blood.
+My hand was the size of a small football because an injection had been administered wrong.
+I’d lost my shoes in the ER and when I had asked for slippers to use the bathroom, I was presented with slippers coated in fresh blood.
 I wanted to get out, everything was going wrong.

-I walked out into the lobby and was told to go back to my room.
-I was exceptionally obnoxious at this point, refusing to go back to my room as I knew that I would again be out of sight and out of mind.
+So I walked out into the lobby and was told to go back to my room.
+By this point I was exceptionally obnoxious.
+I was refusing to go back to my room as I knew that I would again be out of sight and out of mind.
 I demanded to be released and told them that I would be waiting there until it happened.

-There were a series of hurdles to go through to get released, one of them being that payment had to be made, but not by me.
-For some reason they needed someone else to pay.
-At one point there were 40 people standing around watching the spectacle that was my tantrum, stating how ridiculous it was that I was stuck in this hospital, unable to pay for myself, that my hand was huge and that no one could tell me anything about any of the tests I had received the night before.
+There were a series of hurdles to go through to get released.
+One of them being that payment had to be made, but not by me.
+For some reason, they needed someone else to pay.
+At one point there were 40 people standing around watching the spectacle that was my tantrum.
+I was stating how ridiculous it was that I was stuck in this hospital, unable to pay for myself, that my hand was huge and that no one could tell me anything about any of the tests I had received the night before.

-They made me read and sign documents, but I didn't have enough of a brain to take in the information that I was reading.
+They made me read and sign documents, but I didn’t have enough of a brain to take in the information that I was reading.
 I was fed up, so just signed it anyway and I was released.
-I remember being dazed and confused walking through the hospital, and at one point it dawned on me that I had been in the wrong ward.
+I remember being dazed and confused walking through the hospital.
+At one point it dawned on me that I had been in the wrong ward.